-Tendonitis is diagnosed when a tendon, which connects muscle to bone, becomes inflamed or irritated.
+The quick answer is Tendonitis is diagnosed when a tendon, which connects muscle to bone, becomes inflamed or irritated.
 Tendonitis can develop at any age.
 However, as we age, tendons become less elastic and tolerate less stress.

-Initially, you can treat tendonitis at home by avoiding activities that aggravate the problem, resting the painful area, applying ice to the injured area on the day of the injury and each day after, and taking over-the-counter anti-inflammatory medications.
-In physical therapy, modalities like ultrasound, laser therapy, electrical stimulation, The Graston Technique can be used to assist in the healing process.
-In some cases, physical therapy is prescribed to address weaknesses or inflexibility in the surrounding muscles both of which can predispose the tendons to become inflamed.
+Initially, you can treat tendonitis at home by avoiding activities that aggravate the problem.
+Rest and apply ice to the injured area immediately and each day after.
+Taking over-the-counter anti-inflammatory medications will help as well.
+In physical therapy, ultrasound, laser therapy, electrical stimulation, The Graston Technique can assist in the healing process.
+In some cases, physical therapy is prescribed to address weaknesses or inflexibility in the surrounding muscles, both of which can predispose the tendons to become inflamed.

 Treatment from your physician may include corticosteroid injections at the injured site to treat the source's inflammation and alleviate the pain.
 Some physicians may also use PRP injections to help the damaged area heal.
 Dr. Carlos Tandron, Orthopaedic Surgeon, states that PRP can be a possible solution to assist in the healing process of tendonitis if used appropriately.
 PRP is not usually covered by insurance and is a self-pay service.

 Most tendonitis injuries respond quickly to the treatments described above.
 Rest and decreasing the repetitive activity, modalities/medications for the inflammation, and develop a program to increase flexibility and strengthen weak muscles.
 It is important to take care of these injuries as soon as they occur.
 If you think you have some of these signs and symptoms, The Jacksonville Orthopaedic Institute can help.

 To schedule an appointment for physical therapy at one of the 12 JOI Rehab Centers, please call 904-858-7045.